General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 Questions

-- What number of movies have Kate Winslet and Leonardo DiCaprio starred in collectively?

-- Title the movie which boasts the well-known line: “You possibly can’t deal with the reality!”

-- What’s the first phrase spoken in Star Wars: The Empire Strikes Again?
+- What’s the title of John Goodman’s character in The Massive Lebowski?

-- Who has gained essentially the most Oscars for performing within the historical past of the Academy Awards?

-- Which 1995 submarine drama featured uncredited extra dialogue courtesy of Quentin Tarantino?

 Answers